168 Film Project Entry Types

 Non-Speed Films

 Non-Speed Film entrants do not have the rigid 168 hour (7x24) timeframe but have to meet all other criteria.
-With one exception (Write of Passage - see below), production can begin after fees are paid.
-A related Bible verse will be chosen by the producer.
+Production can begin after fees are paid.
+A related Bible verse will be chosen by the producer (except Write of Passage, where the related verse is baked into the script).

 The turn-in deadline and other turn-in requirements are the same as for the LAST GROUP of Speed Films (see Season Schedule.)
 Non-speeds can turn in early, after inserting provided Verse Assets.
 Non-speed films compete for "Best Film" in their own categories.
 Nominations and awards for technical/artistic merit and acting are at the discretion of the jury.